GeneMachiene/Motherly/README.md

 2. **Start the server:**

     ```bash
-    cd ../server
+    cd server
-    npm run dev
+    npm run devstart
     ```

-The application should now be running, and you can access it at `http://localhost:3000` for the client interface.
+The application should now be running, and you can access it at `http://localhost:5173` for the client interface.

 ## Acknowledgements